 All apps must be uploaded in a zip format, and certain files must be included.
 See File requirements.

-If you run into any uploading problems, we're happy to help in the Apps framework community.
+If you run into any uploading problems, we're happy to help in the Zendesk Apps framework (ZAF) community.

 Internationalization is left to the app developer.
 However, you must provide a translations/en.json file.
 See File requirements for the Zendesk Marketplace.